Data Recovery in the Case of B Series Appliance Replacement

 - Click Shut Down This Appliance.

 Once done, ask BeyondTrust Support for a return shipping label, if you have not been sent one already.
-Once you have the return label, use it to ship the appliance back.
-Many administrators choose to use the packaging materials of the replacement appliance to return the defective one.
+Once you have the return label, use it to ship the B Series Appliance back.
+Many administrators choose to use the packaging materials of the replacement B Series Appliance to return the defective one.